nodeshift/tutorial/cloud-native/README.md

 #### On Mac/Linux:

-After installing podman, create and start your Podman machine:
+After installing podman, open a terminal and run below commands to initialize and run podman machine:

 ```
 podman machine init